course-dprep/Airbnb-new-year-s-eve/README.md

 What is the effect of New Year’s eve on Airbnb listings in Capital cities in Europe?

+We will look at the variables:
+- Price
+- Availability of airbnb’s

+We chose the capital cities:
+- London
+- Paris
+- Amsterdam
+- Rome

 The main aim of this to have a basic structure, which can be easily adjusted to use in an actual project.
 In this example project, the following is done:
 1. Download and prepare data
 2. Run some analysis